shravan20/github-readme-quotes/CONTRIBUTING.md

 ## Report issues/bugs using GitHub's [issues](https://github.com/shravan20/github-readme-quotes/issues)

-We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](https://github.com/shravan20/github-readme-quotes/issues/new/choose); it's that easy!
+We use GitHub issues to track public bugs or other issues regarding the project.
+Report an issue by [opening a new issue](https://github.com/shravan20/github-readme-quotes/issues/new/choose); it's that easy!

 If the issue is a BUG make sure to follow the guidelines provided in the Bug Report.